Biondo Investment Advisors LLC Buys 1,105 Shares of Amgen Inc. (NASDAQ:AMGN)

 Biondo Investment Advisors LLC increased its stake in Amgen Inc. (NASDAQ:AMGN) by 4.8% in the second quarter, Holdings Channel reports.
 The institutional investor owned 24,042 shares of the medical research company’s stock after acquiring an additional 1,105 shares during the period.
 Biondo Investment Advisors LLC’s holdings in Amgen were worth $5,899,000 at the end of the most recent quarter.

 Several analysts have recently weighed in on AMGN shares.
-Oppenheimer lifted their target price on Amgen from $272.00 to $277.00 and gave the stock an “outperform” rating in a research report on Monday, June 7th.
 BMO Capital Markets lifted their target price on Amgen from $296.00 to $301.00 and gave the stock an “outperform” rating in a research report on Monday, May 31st.
+JPMorgan Chase & Co. reiterated a “neutral” rating and set a $215.00 target price on shares of Amgen in a research report on Wednesday, April 28th.
 Robert W. Baird restated a “sell” rating on shares of Amgen in a report on Thursday, August 5th.
-Mizuho restated a “hold” rating and issued a $200.00 price objective on shares of Amgen in a report on Friday, June 25th.
-Finally, Morgan Stanley lifted their price objective on Amgen from $278.00 to $280.00 and gave the company an “overweight” rating in a report on Friday, July 16th.
+Oppenheimer lifted their price objective on Amgen from $272.00 to $277.00 and gave the company an “outperform” rating in a report on Monday, June 7th.
+Finally, Atlantic Securities restated an “underweight” rating and issued a $200.00 price objective on shares of Amgen in a report on Tuesday, May 4th.
 Two equities research analysts have rated the stock with a sell rating, nine have given a hold rating and twelve have issued a buy rating to the company’s stock.
 Amgen has an average rating of “Hold” and a consensus target price of $250.05.

 Amgen (NASDAQ:AMGN) last issued its earnings results on Monday, August 2nd.
 The medical research company reported $4.38 EPS for the quarter, beating the Zacks’ consensus estimate of $4.09 by $0.29.
 Amgen had a return on equity of 99.85% and a net margin of 22.55%.
 On average, equities analysts forecast that Amgen Inc. will post 16.42 earnings per share for the current fiscal year.